Current status of African connectivity

 Countries are colour-coded by their regional cluster associations and tinted according to the stage of development of their respective NREN (the lighter the tint the more developed the NREN).
 Some NRENs are members of two regional clusters: Sudan, Somalia and Djibouti are members of both UbuntuNet Alliance and ASREN.

-R&E network links in Africa and to Europe
+Research and education network links in Africa and to Europe

 Through the procurement and deployment of high-speed internet connections across Eastern and Southern Africa, AfricaConnect has significantly added to connectivity already provided by the UbuntuNet network, interlinking existing NRENs in the region and providing additional connectivity between the region and the GÉANT network.